Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 Each group conducted an independent analysis based on their assigned approach and then contributed to a comparative discussion on the effectiveness of each method.

-•	Track 1: Classical ML (Regression and Clustering) -	Price prediction, demand trends, customer segmentation
+•	Track 1: Classical ML (Regression and Clustering) -	Price prediction, demand trends, customer segmentation.

-•	Track 2:	Deep Learning (Neural Networks, CNNs) - Image-based analysis, text-based sentiment analysis, demand forecasting
+•	Track 2:	Deep Learning (Neural Networks, CNNs) - Image-based analysis, text-based sentiment analysis, demand forecasting.

-•	Track 3:	Advanced ML (Self-Supervised Learning, NAS)	 - Anomaly detection, outlier detection, emerging trend identification
+•	Track 3:	Advanced ML (Self-Supervised Learning, NAS)	 - Anomaly detection, outlier detection, emerging trend identification.

+Our team with a total of 5 members was assigned track 2:	Deep Learning (Neural Networks, CNNs) to apply machine learning to conduct image-based analysis, text-based sentiment analysis, and demand forecasting.

 #### Team meeting on 08 May 2026
 Meeting key discussion points: